vitorfgd/ToDo-SampleWebsite/README.md

-ToDoJS - An Experimental ToDo Website/Tool
+ToDoJS - An experimental free "to do" website template.
 -------------

 I decided to create this website to test some functions in Javascript ES5.
 I'm also using this project to test HTML5 and CSS3.
 If you'd like to continue my work, I was planing on implementing local and/or session storage or, maybe, a nice noSQL database.